eth-nn-physics/nn_physical_concepts/README.md

 Generated data files are stored in the ``data`` directory.
 Saved models are stored in the ``tf_save`` directory.
 Tensorboard logs are stored in the ``tf_log`` directory.

 Some documentation is available in the code.
-For further questions, please contact us directly (<tmetger@ethz.ch>,<itenr@itp.phys.ethz.ch>).
+For further questions, please contact us directly.

 [1]  Higgins, I. *et al.* beta-VAE: "Learning Basic Visual Concepts with a Constrained Variational Framework", *ICLR* (2017).